Diósgyőri VTK

-Diósgyőri Vasgyárak Testgyakorló Köre, more commonly Diósgyőri VTK (/hu/) is a professional football club, part of the Hungarian sports club from Diósgyőr district of Miskolc.
-Founded in 1910 by the local working class youth, the club plays in the second division of the Hungarian League and has spent most of its history in the top tier of Hungarian football.
+Diósgyőri Vasgyárak Testgyakorló Köre, more commonly Diósgyőri VTK (/hu/) is a professional football club from Hungary.
+Located in the Diósgyőr district of Miskolc.
+Founded in 1910 by the local working class youth, the club plays in the Nemzeti Bajnokság I, the top flight of Hungarian football, and has spent most of its history in the top tier.
 Diósgyőr is best known for its passionate supporters – in the past years, Diósgyőr had one of the highest average attendances in the Hungarian top division.
 The football club enjoyed its first golden age in the late 1970s and early 1980s, including a third-place finish in the 1978–79 season of the Hungarian League and two Hungarian Cup triumphs in 1977 and 1980.

 History

 Diósgyőri VTK, a Hungarian football club, was founded in 1910.
 The club's history is marked by periods of both success and struggle.
 They achieved their first Hungarian Cup victory in the 1976-77 season, which led to their qualification for the UEFA Cup Winners' Cup.
 The team's best league finish was third place in the 1978-79 season.
 The article also notes frequent promotions and relegations, with their longest uninterrupted run in the top league lasting from 2011 to 2021.
 The most recent events include their promotion to the first league in 2023.